WhoIsSethDaniel/nvim-go-client-examples/README.md

       })
 ```

 This will simply log that a buffer was entered into whenever that event is fired by Neovim.
-In fact, we have
+In fact, we have already
-already seen this autocommand in action.
-If you go back and look at the log file excerpt in the previous section
+seen this autocommand in action.
+If you go back and look at the log file from when you ran ExCmd you will see a line
-you will see a line that says:
+that says:

 ```
 Just entered a buffer